 Managed migration rather than enforced evacuation

-As a result, environmental change and damage is already happening across the globe, and the rate at which our energy, infrastructure, food, and weather systems are evolving is unprecedented.
+Environmental change and damage caused by climate change is already happening across the globe, and the rate at which our energy, infrastructure, food, and weather systems are evolving is unprecedented.
 Climate migration is just one of the many interconnected impacts of this global shift.

-Mass displacement of millions – if not billions – of people over the coming years is not just expected, it’s inevitable.
-But what’s not yet determined is the scale at which this will occur, which Vince says can still largely be mitigated by action.
+Mass displacement of millions – if not billions – of people over the coming years is expected, but what’s not yet determined, is the scale at which this will occur, which is why Vince says she wanted to “start talking about it and in a pragmatic way.”

 Related Articles: The United States: Russian Asylum Seekers Not Welcome | The Price Migrants Pay for Freedom in the US | Refugees: Why We Should Stop Seeing Them As An Economic Burden | Non-Citizens and COVID: How Migrants Are Valuable Contributors

-In “Nomad Century” she presents the migration problem we face, draws different global maps of how this displacement might play out under varying degrees of planetary warming, and presents her own “manifesto” of solutions we can collectively work towards as a species to survive, if not thrive, in the face of it.
+In “Nomad Century” she presents the climate migration situation we face, draws different global maps of how the world’s habitable zones might look under varying degrees of planetary warming, and presents her own “manifesto” of solutions we can collectively work towards as a species to survive, if not thrive, in the face of it.

-When speaking about the various options she offers as methods to optimize the pending displacement, Vince admits “they’re not simple, and they all have huge drawbacks of course, but we do still have these choices.”
+When speaking about the various options she offers as methods to navigate mass displacement, Vince stated: “[T]hey’re not simple, and they all have huge drawbacks, of course.
+But we do still have these choices.”

-Starting to prepare and manage mass migration in the present could be treated as part of global climate adaptation efforts, which when implemented in parallel with mitigation, could help make the at-risk parts of the world more liveable again in the future.
+Starting to prepare for and manage mass migration now could be treated as a “temporary adaptation and management” strategy to address the climate crisis, Vince explained to the interviewer, which when implemented in parallel with other climate action and restoration efforts, could help make the at-risk parts of the world more liveable again in the future.

 Multi-year droughts and catastrophic hurricanes & floods have contributed to a severe hunger crisis.